-In an ever more globalized economy, and especially taking into account the European Union context, it is not the the freedom of the establishment, guaranteed under EU law and Treaties, that is being questioned nowadays by Tax Authorities.
+In an ever more globalized economy, and especially taking into account the European Union context, it is not the freedom of the establishment, guaranteed under EU law and Treaties, that is being questioned nowadays by Tax Authorities.
 What is being put into question is whether such structures do reflect the economic/operational reality of day-to-day business.

 Taking into account the above-mentioned and, in line with international and European best practices and orientations, the Madeira International Business Center (MIBC or IBCM) was the leading jurisdiction to set up enhanced economic substance requirements for the international services, trading and shipping companies operating within its scope.